Museum Ideas 2020: Explore the Ideas Shaping the Future of Museums

 Environmental Responsibility: We recognise that all events, exhibitions and conferences have an environmental impact.
 In an attempt to help reduce the environmental impact of Museum Ideas 2020 we have made the following decisions: All lunch options will be vegetarian and vegan; all conference banners and signage will be made from recycled cardboard and will be 100% recyclable; delegate badges will be printed on flower seeded paper; conference bags will be made from recycled paper rather than using traditional cotton tote bags.
 We will continue to look for further changes we can make to help reduce our environmental impact.

-Widening Participation: Over a quarter of Museum Ideas 2020 tickets will be either fully funded or available at a subsidised rate.
-This rate is available for students, emerging professionals, freelancers, those working at smaller organisations, and for professionals often underrepresented at museum conferences.
-A crucial part of being an inclusive and relevant event is working hard to keep the cost of tickets low.
+Widening Participation: A quarter of Museum Ideas 2020 tickets will be either fully funded or available at the subsidised rate of £97.
+This rate is available for students, emerging professionals, freelancers, those working at smaller organisations and independent museums, and for professionals often underrepresented at museum conferences.
+A crucial part of being an inclusive and relevant event is trying to keep the cost of tickets low.
 Budgets are tight – especially at smaller organisations and for those new to the museums sector.
 Having a higher ticket rate means excluding people who should be represented and who need to be there to help move the conversation forward in a meaningful way.
-Otherwise there is the risk of museum conferences simply becoming echo chambers for those privileged enough to be able to attend.
-Please contact email@example.com to check eligibility and availability of subsidised tickets.
+This initiative proved popular at the 2019 conference with the subsidised tickets selling out quickly.
+To check availability and to book your ticket at the lower rate email firstname.lastname@example.org